cynwong/Calen/README.md

 # Calen

 Calen is an application aimed to server as all-in-one organizing tool.
+Visit [deployed site](https://calen-cw.herokuapp.com).

 ## Project descriptions

 Calen is a multi-purpose planning tool that can be used as a planner, scheduler, tasks organizer, or even a diary.
 The vision is to aid the user in organizing their schedules and increase their productivities.

-## The Inspriation
+## The Inspiration

 In my daily life, I use numerous organizer tools such as Google Calendar, Asana, and Trello for task management and that includes those little notes on my Fridge about various things.
 I asked myself what if there is a tool where I can do everything in one place.
 Hence, the birth of Calen.
 Calen is short for Calendar.